-The two lads, and they were very little

-more, were friends, in spite of the difference in their upbringing, for there are few distinctions between caste and caste in that country where manhood is still esteemed the greatest thing, and the primitive virtues count for more than wealth or intellect.
+The two lads, and they were very little more, were friends, in spite of the difference in their upbringing, for there are few distinctions between caste and caste in that country where manhood is still esteemed the greatest thing, and the primitive virtues count for more than wealth or intellect.
 Courage and endurance still command respect in the new North-West, and that both the lads possessed them was made evident by the fact that they were troopers of the North-West police, a force of splendid cavalry whose duty it is to patrol the wilderness at all seasons and in all weathers, under scorching sun and in blinding snow.

-The men who keep the peace of the prairie are taught what heat and thirst are, when they ride in couples through a desowhitened by the intolerable dust of alkali.
+The men who keep the peace of the prairie are taught what heat and thirst are, when they ride in couples through a desolate waste wherein there is only bitter water, parched by pitiless sunrays and whitened by the intolerable dust of alkali.
 They also discover just how much cold the human frame can endure, when they lie down with only the stars above them, long leagues from the nearest outpost, in a trench, scooped in the snow, and they know how near one may come to suffocation and yet live through the grassfire's blinding smoke.
 It happens now and then that two who have answered to the last roster in the icy darkness do not awaken when the lingering dawn breaks across the great white waste, and only the coyote knows their resting-place, but the watch and ward is kept, and the lonely settler dwells as safe in the wilderness as he would in an English town.

-Trooper Shannon was an Irishman from the bush of Ontario, Trooper Payne, Englate waste wherein there is only bitter water, parched by pitiless sunrays and guished family in the old country, but while he told nobody why he left it suddenly, nobody thought of asking him.
+Trooper Shannon was an Irishman from the bush of Ontario, Trooper Payne, English, and a scion of a somewhat distinguished family in the old country, but while he told nobody why he left it suddenly, nobody thought of asking him.
 He was known to be a bold rider and careful of his beast, and that was sufficient for his comrades and the keen-eyed Sergeant Stimson.
 He glanced at his companion thoughtfully as he said, "She was a pretty girl.
 You knew her in Ontario?"

 Shannon's hands trembled a little.
-"Sure," he said, "Larry's place was just a mile beyont our clearing, an' there was lish, and a scion of a somewhat distin-

 "Sure," he said, "Larry's place was just a mile beyont our clearing, an' there was never a bonnier thing than Ailly Blake came out from the old country-but is it need there is for talking when ye've seen her?
 There was once I watched her smile at ye with the black eyes that would have melted the heart out of any man.
 Waking and sleeping they're with me still."